PelionIoT/mbed-cloud-sdk-python/CONTRIBUTING.md

 about any [SDK issues](https://github.com/ARMmbed/mbed-cloud-sdk-python/issues) you have found, or by creating a [pull request](https://github.com/ARMmbed/mbed-cloud-sdk-python/pulls) with a bug fix or new feature you find necessary, important or just attractive.
-We will review your proposal, give you feedback and merge your changes if we decide your contribution satisfy criteria such as quality.

 ## How to Contribute Code